fission/fission.io/content/en/blog/8-must-know-serverless-terms.md

 ### Serverless

 As applications become increasingly complex, we want developers to focus more on the code rather than the setting up of the environment/infrastructure.
-Serverless is a cloud execution model that provides an easier and cost effective way to deploy cloud native applications.
+Serverless is a cloud execution model that provides an easier and cost-effective way to deploy cloud native applications.

 Serverless allows for **automatic provision of computing resources** to run applications either on demand or on occurrence of a specific event.
 It will also scale the resources automatically in response to an increase or decreased demands.